rhaker/tab-auto-close/README.md

 ## Additional Notes

 New features and pull requests are appreciated.
-There are also plans to build Spince for other platforms (Firefox, Safari, mobile).
+There are also plans to build Tab Auto Close for other platforms (Firefox, Safari, mobile).